AztecProtocol/barretenberg/spec/plonk.md

 as "breaking" the valid copy cycle.
 This is something we explicitly do in plonk::ComposerBase::compute_sigma_permutations. -->
 The modified protocol assumes this modified grand product, and adds a relation to enforce that \f$Z(\omega^\numgates) =  \Delta_\PI.\f$

-This is computed by the prover in plonk::ProverPermutationWidget::compute_quotient_contribution, and by the verifier in plonk::VerifierPermutationWidget::compute_quotient_evaluation_contribution, via a call to plonk::compute_public_input_delta in both cases..
+This is computed by the prover in plonk::ProverPermutationWidget::compute_quotient_contribution, and by the verifier in plonk::VerifierPermutationWidget::compute_quotient_evaluation_contribution, via a call to plonk::compute_public_input_delta in both cases.